Status messageActive context: kki_bg_colors_yellow

 Dr. Mahone is director of neuropsychology at Kennedy Krieger Institute, and is on the core faculty in psychology for the Institute’s Maternal and Child Health Bureau (MCHB) Leadership Education in Neurodevelopmental Disabilities training program (LEND; 6T73MC0019) and the Intellectual and Developmental Disabilities Research Center.
 He was director of neuropsychology training at Kennedy Krieger from 1996 until 2009.
-A fellow of the American Psychological Association and the National Academy of Neuropsychology, Dr. Mahone is the president-elect of the American Academy of Clinical Neuropsychology (AACN) and has been a member of the AACN board of directors since 2006.
+A fellow of the American Psychological Association and the National Academy of Neuropsychology, Dr. Mahone is the president of the American Academy of Clinical Neuropsychology (AACN) and has been a member of the AACN board of directors since 2006.
 He was also on the board of directors of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) from 2007 until 2011.
-Dr. Mahone is a full-time editorial board member of six journals: Assessment, Archives of Clinical Neuropsychology, Child Neuropsychology, Developmental Neuropsychology, The Clinical Neuropsychologist, and the Journal of the International Neuropsychological Society.
+Dr. Mahone is a full-time editorial board member of five journals: Assessment, Archives of Clinical Neuropsychology, Child Neuropsychology, Developmental Neuropsychology, and The Clinical Neuropsychologist.

 Dr. Mahone’s research involves understanding brain-behavior relationships in children with neurodevelopmental disorders, and the development and validation (using neurobehavioral assessment and neuroimaging) of assessment methods to better characterize neurobehavioral development.
 He is the principal investigator for the research grant (1R01 HD068425) “Development of ADHD in Preschool Children: Neuroimaging and Behavioral Correlates,” which uses brain mapping and neurobehavioral assessment to characterize the development of preschool children identified as at risk for ADHD.